Strong Characterization for the Airy Line Ensemble: Limit Shapes on Tall Rectangles

 The next proposition, to be established in \Cref{SetCharacteristic} below, states that the characteristic map \eqref{e:zxt} is a bijection, at least on an open set in its domain intersecting the arctic boundary; see \Cref{f:ztx} for a depiction.
+Using this, it defines a holomorphic coordinate $F$ with uniformly bounded derivatives, which (as explained in \Cref{Profile0}) will be used in the proof of \Cref{p:limitprofile}.

 \begin{prop} Adopting \Cref{integralmu0mu1} and \Cref{gapmu0mu1}, there exist constants $c_1 = c_1 (B) \in (0, 1)$, $c_2 = c_2 (B) \in (0, 1)$, and $C = C(B) > 1$ such that the following holds if $L \ge C$.
 Fix real numbers $\mathfrak{t} \in [5B^{-1}, 1 - 5B^{-1}]$ and $\Delta \in ( 0, 1 / 4B]$; set $t_0=\ft-2\Delta$, and let $z = z_{t_0}$ be the characteristic map as in \Cref{ztx2}. \begin{enumerate} \item There exists a neighborhood $\mathfrak{U} \subseteq \Omega$ of $\big( \mathfrak{t}, \gamma (\mathfrak{t}) \big)$ such that the following two statements hold.
 First, $\mathfrak{U} \subseteq [\mathfrak{t} - \Delta, \mathfrak{t} + \Delta] \times \mathbb{R}$.
 Second, $z$ is a homeomorphism from $\mathfrak{U}$ to the set $\mathfrak{W} = \big\{ w \in \mathbb{H}^- : \big| w - z(\mathfrak{t}, \gamma(\mathfrak{t})) \big| < 2 c_1 \Delta^2 \big\}$.